Persian Cat

 How long do Persian cats live?

-The Average lifespan for Persian is 14-15 years.
+The average life span for Persian cat is 12 to 20 years.

 Do Persian cats shed?